gazzenger/truenas-zfs-tools/README.md

 ## ZFS-Unlock-SSH

-This tool is adapted to allow unlocking a Truenas ZFS dataset encrypted by a passphrase.
+This tool is adapted to allow unlocking a Truenas ZFS dataset encrypted by a passphrase via SSH.

 Ensure the user has already been configured for SSH access via public/private key pairs with the Truenas Instance.